zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 This test checks the name server IP addresses, both those derived from delegation and those derived from the name servers listed in the zone (NS records).
 Each address is compared against the IANA databases.
-If an address is not globally routable, a message is outputted.
+If an address is not globally reachable, a message is outputted.

 ## Scope

 This test case does not do any actual connectivity test, which is done by other test cases.

 ## Inputs